 Homemade Chalk Paint Dresser Makeover

-Today I’m sharing the good, bad, and ugly of this dresser makeover that I did when I tested out the HomeRight paint sprayer.
-I went back to my roots and used homemade chalk paint, I made my share of mistakes, and I had some bleed-through issues that I had to fix.
+Today, I’m sharing the good, bad, and ugly of this homemade chalk paint dresser makeover that I did when I tested out the HomeRight paint sprayer.
+I went back to my roots, I made my share of mistakes, and I had to fix some bleedthrough issues, too.

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.